 - Selenium 20 ug

-Is Quorn healthy for its type of protein and amount of amino acids?
+Is Quorn healthy for its protein content?

 This makes Quorn stand out because even soy and legumes are missing amino acids.
 Quorn also has almost the same amount of protein as meat and dairy as well.